Event filters

 Find the best history events and make the most of your time in Melbourne.
 From music to pets and more, we have the biggest event range and best discovery experience, there's something for everyone.

-Step aboard and delve into the thrilling world of pirates at PirateFest!
-This immersive exhibition showcases historical artifacts, holographic pirate ghosts, lifelike pirates, and a treasure hunt for kids.
+Step aboard and uncover the captivating history of pirates at PirateFest!
+This immersive exhibition at Seaworks features historical artifacts, holographic pirates, and interactive activities for kids.

-Join a formal 1-hour guided tour of the Manchester Unity Building, including the iconic boardroom and rooftop terrace.
+Join us for a formal 1-hour guided tour of the Manchester Unity Building, including the iconic boardroom and rooftop terrace.